Read all about Sherwin Williams Peppercorn, plus see 30 real homes that use it!

 A big thank you to Thrifty Decor Chick for sharing her DIY kitchen island saga!
 Peppercorn makes a beautiful shade for this project, I think.
-While it might look blue or purple in this photo, but Sarah assures it’s more gray in person, with a bit of a blue undertone.
+While it might look blue or purple in this photo, but Sarah assures it’s grayer in person, with a bit of a blue undertone.

 Bathrooms Using SW Peppercorn

 Why should kitchen cabinets have all the fun?
-This bathroom vanity looks so sophisticated dressed up with Sherwin Williams Peppercorn paint.
+This bathroom vanity shared by Favorite Paint Colors blog looks so sophisticated dressed up with Sherwin Williams Peppercorn paint.

 This DIY Playbook bathroom is so pretty!
 I love the white vanity and white subway tile half-wall.
 Peppercorn on the top half of the wall adds just the right amount of drama.